Spilling Salt Superstition

 On Mount Sodom by the Dead Sea there is a salt formation called Lot’s Wife.

-Moral of the stories; Never look back, look only to the future.
+Moral of the story; Never look back, look only to the future.

 Christmas Pudding